 To capitalize on this potential, care should be taken to ensure that the development, as constructed, promotes an interconnected, functional, clearly marked and comfortable pedestrian experience on all streets, paths and parking areas.
-As submitted, the DRI site plan shows significant pedestrian and streetscape improvements to all four sides of the project, and it incorporates the planned Juniper Street bike lane on the east frontage of the site.
-The development team is also encouraged to ensure that end-of-trip facilities (bicycle racks, etc.) are provided for residents, workers and visitors at key locations throughout the site.
+As submitted, the DRI site plan shows pedestrian and streetscape improvements to all project frontages.
+To better connect the DRI's main pedestrian entrance to the North Avenue MARTA station, the applicant, MARTA, City and CID should consider implementing a diagonal pedestrian crossing at the intersection of Ponce de Leon Ave. and W. Peachtree St. The development team is also encouraged to ensure that end-of-trip facilities, e.g., bicycle racks or storage facilities, showers, etc. for workers, are provided at key locations on-site.
 The project can further support The Atlanta Region's Plan in general by incorporating other aspects of regional policy, including green infrastructure and/or low-impact design, e.g., rain gardens, vegetated swales, etc., in parking areas and site driveways, and as part of any improvements to site frontages.

-The intensity of this proposed project generally aligns with the RDG's recommended range of densities and building heights in the Region Core.
+The intensity of this proposed project generally aligns with the RDG's recommended parameters regarding density and building height in the Region Core.

 This proposed development is located in the Midtown Livable Centers Initiative (LCI) study area.
-ARC's assessment is that this DRI plan supports the goals of the LCI program and is generally consistent with the existing Midtown LCI plan.
+ARC's assessment is that this DRI plan supports the goals of the LCI program and is generally consistent with the current Midtown LCI plan.
 The development team should therefore collaborate with the City and Midtown Alliance to ensure that the project, as constructed, remains consistent with the LCI plan.
 Likewise, the City and Midtown Alliance should ultimately incorporate specific key attributes and impacts of this DRI into future updates to the Midtown LCI plan.